 Guidelines for Reviewers

-Reviewers bear the responsibility for objectivity, professionalism, impartiality and confidentiality of the assessment of content quality.
+Reviewers bear the responsibility for objectivity, professionalism, impartiality, and confidentiality in the assessment of content quality.

-iRASD Journal of Management (JOM) follows a double-blind peer-review process.
+iRASD Journal of Management (iRASD-JOM) follows a double-blind peer-review process.
 Where the identities of authors and reviewers are hidden from each other.
 Its purpose is to improve the quality of content and of the scientific material under review that is ultimately published.
 Conscientious review is a time-consuming effort but is essential to assure the quality of scientific journals.
-The iRASD (JOM) is very grateful for the time and effort reviewers invest in this process. iRASD (JOM) adheres to the Committee on Publication Ethics (COPE) guidelines and strive to ensure that review process is fair, unbiased and timely.
-Decisions to accept a manuscript for publication depend on importance of investigated issue, originality, clarity, validity, and relevance of the work to the scope of the iRASD (JOM).
-Therefore, reviewers have major role decision on whether to accept an article for publication.
+The iRASD-JOM is very grateful for the time and effort reviewers invest in this process. iRASD-JOM adheres to the Committee on Publication Ethics (COPE) guidelines and strives to ensure that the review process is fair, unbiased, and timely.
+Decisions to accept a manuscript for publication depend on the importance of investigated issue, originality, clarity, validity, and relevance of the work to the scope of the iRASD-JOM.
+Therefore, reviewers have a major role decision on whether to accept an article for publication.